 Osteomalacia: A softening of bones caused by vitamin D deficiency because of diet or ailments that impair normal vitamin D absorption can cause bone pain, leg deformities, and fractures; can also be called adult rickets.

 Osteopenia: A condition in which there is low bone mass or low bone density, but not to the same degree as Osteoporosis.
 Osteopenia means bones (osteo) are lacking (penia).
 It is a T-score is between -1.0 and -2.5.

-Osteoporosis: The most common bone disease in which bones become less dense, lose strength, and are more likely to break (fracture).
+Osteoporosis: The most common bone disease in the world in which bones become less dense, lose strength, and are more likely to break (fracture).
 Osteoporosis means bones (osteo) with holes (porosis).
-It is a T-score greater than -2.5.

 Paget’s disease: Causes large, deformed bones due to the excessive breakdown and formation of bone.
 Although totally unrelated to Osteoporosis, it can occur with Osteoporosis in the same bones.

 Parathyroid hormone (PTH): A hormone secreted by the parathyroid glands that assists in the regulation of calcium by promoting the absorption of calcium from the intestine and reducing the loss of calcium through urine excretion.
-Also the active ingredient in Forteo, a medication and anabolic agent used to treat Osteoporosis.
+Also, the active ingredient in Forsteo, a medication and anabolic agent used to treat Osteoporosis.